thecodeofdaniel/nasm_script/README.md

 ; lib: name_of_library.asm
 ```

-Make sure to use ` lib: ` follwed by a space with the name of your library file
+Make sure to use `lib:` followed by a space with the name of your library file

 You can include multiple files as well, just use the `lib:` keyword for each of them